We do NOT sell or disclose your personal information to others for the purpose of allowing them to direct market their

 2. How we collect and hold personal information

 2.1 We generally collect your personal information directly from you via our website or recruitment website, over the phone, in correspondence (whether by letter, fax or email), at one of our branches or when we attend premises to provide services.
 We may also collect personal information:

 - if you are claiming through your insurance – from your insurer or broker;

 - if you have a fleet / leased vehicle – through your provider;

 If you do not provide the information requested, we may not be able to provide you with appropriate services or fulfil another applicable purpose of collection.

-2.2 We may hold personal information electronically or in paper.
-If you are in contract with our sales centre, calls will be recorded and backed-up.
+2.2 We may hold personal information electronically or on paper.
+If you are in contact with our sales centre, calls will be recorded and backed-up.

 We take reasonable security measures to safeguard your personal information.
 This includes implementing data security safeguards based upon generally accepted industry standards to protect personal information from unauthorised access, use, disclosure, alteration, or loss.

 3. The purposes for which we collect, hold, use and disclose personal information

 3.1 We only collect, hold, use and disclose personal information which we consider reasonably necessary including to:

 - facilitate our dealings with you;